arangodb/docs/3.6/drivers/js-getting-started.md

 The [_arangoVersion_ option](js-reference-database.html)
 can be used to tell arangojs to target a specific ArangoDB version.
-Depending on the version this will enable or disable certain methods and change behavior to maintain compatibility with the given version.
+Depending on the version this may enable or disable certain methods and change behavior to maintain compatibility with the given version.

-The oldest version of ArangoDB supported by arangojs when using this option is 2.8.0 (using `arangoVersion: 20800`).
+**Note**: As of June 2018 ArangoDB 2.8 has reached its End of Life and is no longer supported in arangojs 7.0.0 and later.
+If your code needs to work with ArangoDB 2.8 you can continue using arangojs 6 and enable ArangoDB 2.8 compatibility mode by setting the option `arangoVersion: 20800`.

-The yarn/npm distribution of ArangoJS is compatible with Node.js versions 9.x (latest), 8.x (LTS) and 6.x (LTS).
+The yarn/npm distribution of ArangoJS is compatible with Node.js versions 13.x (latest), 12.x (LTS) and 10.x (LTS).
 Node.js version support follows [the official Node.js long-term support schedule](https://github.com/nodejs/LTS){:target="_blank"}.

-The included browser build is compatible with Internet Explorer 11 and recent versions of all modern browsers (Edge, Chrome, Firefox and Safari).
+The included browser build is compatible with recent versions of all modern browsers (Edge, Chrome, Firefox and Safari).

 Versions outside this range may be compatible but are not actively supported.

-**Note**: Starting with arangojs 6.0.0, all asynchronous functions return promises.
-If you are using a version of Node.js older than Node.js 6.x LTS ("Boron") make sure you replace the native `Promise` implementation with a substitute like [bluebird](https://github.com/petkaantonov/bluebird){:target="_blank"}
-to avoid a known memory leak in older versions of the V8 JavaScript engine.

 ## Versions